-Also named Joyful Park, It is situated in the southeastern part of Xuanwu District.
+Also named Joyful Park, Taoranting Park is situated in the North Bank of the Moat in Xicheng District, Beijing.
 It has an area of 59 hectares (around 146 acres), of which 17 hectares (42 acres) is covered by water.
-As a historical and cultural park, it is a mixture of ancient construction styles and modern design.
-It is also one of the first national tourist sites of AAAA level.
+As a historical and cultural park, Taoranting Park is a mixture of ancient construction styles and modern design.

 Visitors can entertain and refresh themselves either in the Mini Golf Center or at Water Wonder Land and see the Peacock, China Rose, and Deer Gardens and so on as well.

 How to get to Taoranting Park

 Take Subway Line 4 to Taoranting Station, take Exit C and walk eastwards for 650 meters (711 yards) to the north gate.

 East Gate: take bus 14, 40, 66, 70, 102, 106, or Zhuan 13 to Taipingjie Street.

 South Gate: take bus 25, 50, 62, 90, 122, 200, 414, 692, 958 or 997 and get off at South Gate of Taoranting Park Station.

 North Gate: take bus 40, 59, Zhuan 155 or Zhuan 13 to North Gate of Taoranting Park Station.

 |Admission Fee:||CNY 2; free for minors and the old over 60|